 Extracorporeal Shock Wave Lithotripsy (ESWL) for Kidney Stone Treatment

-Extracorporeal Shock Wave Lithotripsy (ESWL) is a non-invasive treatment for kidney stones that uses sound waves to pulverize stones within the body.
+Extracorporeal Shock Wave Lithotripsy (ESWL) is a non-invasive treatment for kidney stones that uses sound waves to pulverize kidney stones within the body.
 ESWL is performed in an outpatient setting and the entire procedure is performed on the outside of the body.

 Before its introduction, stones were removed through incisions, which were far more invasive.
 The original ESWL devices utilized a water bath to transmit the sound waves to the body, but now lithotripters are far smaller.
 Now, they are typically mobile devices that use gel pads placed against the body for shock wave transmission.

-ESWL can be used for ureteral stones, but is far more efficacious for stones that reside in the kidney.
+ESWL can be used for ureteral stones but is far more efficacious for stones that reside in the kidney.
 Now, ureteroscopy has supplanted ESWL as the most commonly performed procedure for ureteral stones and delivers a high success rate.
 However, ESWL is typically performed without a ureteral stent, so some patients will still choose this approach over ureteroscopy despite a lower success rate.

-With a typical stone sized between 5-10 mm in the kidney one can expect an approximately 90% success rate.
+With a typical stone sized between 5-10 mm in the kidney, one can expect an approximately 90% success rate.
 Occasionally the stone will not fragment, will fragment but will not move, or a fragment will become impacted in the ureter.
 Such patients may require a subsequent procedure to become stone free.
-Occasionally in the setting of a large stone a second ESWL is offered.
+Occasionally in the setting of a large stone, a second ESWL is offered.

 Risks of ESWL

 Complications with a lithotripsy are rare but do occur.
 There can be bleeding around the kidney, especially if the patient has a history of taking blood thinners or has out of control hypertension, infection, obstruction due to a fragment, or failure of the procedure.